-Simplex Default: Simp olex Options: No Options

-Duplex Default: Duple ex Options: Alternator
+Simplex Default: Simplex Options: No Options Duplex Default: Duplex Options: Alternator

-Float Count - Sets the number of floats for which the Pivot expects to receive input.
+Float Count - Sets the number of floats for which the Pivot Pro expects to receive input.

-Simplex Default: 3 Options: 4

-Duplex Default: 4 Options: 3
+Simplex Default: 3 Options: 4 Duplex Default: 4 Options: 3

-Float Configuration - Sets the exp pected order (lowest to highest) of floats in the tank
+Float Configuration - Sets the expected order (lowest to highest) of floats in the tank

-Simplex Default: SSH Options: No Options

-Simplex Default: SLLH I Options: SLHL
+Simplex Default: SSH Options: No Options Duplex Default: SLLH Options: SLHL

-NOTE: Despite the default settings for Float Count and Float Configuration, duplex Pivot panels are intended for use with only 3 floats in most applications.
+NOTE: Despite the default settings for Float Count and Float Configuration, duplex Pivot Pro Panels are intended for use with only 3 floats in most applications.
 These defaults have been selected to provide the installer with the most diverse set of installation options possible without the need to manipulate the defaults.
 A jumper wire has been preinstalled from the factory in duplex models and links the Lag float terminal with the High Water float terminal.
 This jumper wire must be removed if 4 floats are used.

-Float Logic Type - Sets whether Pivot attempts to intelligently discern float failure.
-Default: Smart Options: Relay Globe Mode - Sets the globe's response to alarm conditions.
+Float Logic Type - Sets whether Pivot Pro attempts to intelligently discern float failure.

+Default: Smart Options: Relay

+Globe Mode - Sets the globe's response to alarm conditions.
 'Alarm' provides different patterns for different types of alarms.

-Default: Alarm Options: Solid, Blinking Horn Mode - Sets the horn's response to alarm conditions.
+Default: Alarm Options: Solid, Blinking

+Horn Mode - Sets the horn's response to alarm conditions.
 'Active' will only activate the horn while the alarm condition is present.
 'Latching' will continue to sound the horn until the panel is manually silenced.

-Default: Active Options: Latching Continuous Run Timeout - Sets the length of time (in tenths of seconds) that the panel will allow a pump to run before intervening.
-Default: 12000 (20 minutes) Options: Any numeric up to 59400 (99 mins), '0' disables the function HOA Hand Timeout - Sets the length of time (in tenths of seconds) that the panel will allow a pump to run in Hand Mode before intervening.
-Default: 3000 (5 minutes) Options: Any numeric up to 5400 (9 mins), '0' disables the function HOA Service Off Timeout - Sets the length of time (in tenths of seconds) that the panel will allow a pump to remain in Service Off Mode before intervening.
-Default: 144000 (4 hours) Options: Any numeric up to 324000 (9 hrs), '0' disables the function To view the configurable values currently held in a Pivot panel, first format a USB thumb-drive as FAT32.
+Default: Active Options: Latching

+Continuous Run Timeout - Sets the length of time (in tenths of seconds) that the panel will allow a pump to run before intervening.

+Default: 12000 (20 minutes) Options: Any numeric up to 59400 (99 mins), '0' disables the function

+HOA Hand Timeout - Sets the length of time (in tenths of seconds) that the panel will allow a pump to run in Hand Mode before intervening.

+Default: 3000 (5 minutes) Options: Any numeric up to 5400 (9 mins), '0' disables the function

+HOA Service Off Timeout - Sets the length of time (in tenths of seconds) that the panel will allow a pump to remain in Service Off Mode before intervening.

+Default: 144000 (4 hours)

+Options: Any numeric up to 324000 (9 hrs), '0' disables the function

+To view the configurable values currently held in a Pivot Pro Panel, use a USB thumb drive formatted as FAT32.
 To see the list of existing settings, create a new .txt file named "PivotConfig.txt", and write the phrase "ReadConfiguration" into the file.
-Insert the thumb-drive into the USB slot located near the bottom right side of the user interface bracket.
-The Pivot panel will automatically read the drive and create a new file named "FirmwareUpdateResults. txt" which will contain the system data.
-A partial list of variable names and their default values for a simplex panel is provided below: ControllerConfig.SystemMode = SIMPLEX ControllerConfig.FloatCount = 3 ControllerConfig.FloatConfiguration = SLLH ControllerConfig.HornMode = ACTIVE ControllerConfig.GlobeMode = ALARM
+Unlock screen, if locked, by pressing Back and Enter buttons together for 2 seconds.
+Insert the thumb drive into the USB slot.
+After a few seconds, you will hear a double chirp.
+The menu screen will show a prompt reading, "Config?".
+Select 'Yes' and hit the enter button.
+The Pivot Pro Panel will read the drive and create a new file named "Firmware Update Results.txt" which will contain the system data.
+A partial list of variable names and their default values for a simplex panel is provided below:

+ControllerConfig.SystemMode = SIMPLEX

+ControllerConfig.FloatCount = 3

+ControllerConfig.FloatConfiguration = SLLH

+ControllerConfig.HornMode = ACTIVE

+ControllerConfig.GlobeMode = ALARM

 ControllerConfig.FloatLogicType = SMART

 ControllerConfig.ContinuousRunTimeout = 12000

 ControllerConfig.HOAHandTimeout = 3000

 ControllerConfig.HOAServiceOffTimeout = 144000

+NOTE: All time-related numbers are displayed in the "PivotConfig.txt" file as tenths of a second.
+This includes Runtimes and Timeouts.
+12000 = 1200 seconds.
+3000 = 300 seconds.